Oleksander Hrekov: Career in the Ukrainian Army

-Life in Emigration
+Life in exile

 In 1920 he moved to Vienna.
 While there, he edited the journal "Ukraina" but adopted a pro-Polish orientation that discredited him in the eyes of much of the Ukrainian émigré community.
 In the 1930s he became close to a circle of Russian émigrés but at the end of that decade returned to the Ukrainian community, where he tried in vain to create an organization of "Ukrainian cossacks."
-Arrested by the Soviet occupation authorities in 1948 he was taken to Lukyanivska Prison in Kiev, he was exiled to Ozerlag camp of the Gulag before being released in 1956, whereupon he returned to Vienna.
+Arrested by the Soviet occupation authorities in 1948 he was taken to Lukyanivska Prison in Kyiv, he was exiled to the Ozerlag camp of the Gulag before being released in 1956, whereupon he returned to Vienna.

 Currently a street in Lviv is named after Hrekov.

 Personal life

-Oleksander Hrekov married Natalia Ivanivna Kabat in 1905, a daughter of Hofmeister of the Higher Court, secret adviser and senator.
+Oleksander Hrekov married Natalia Ivanivna Kabat in 1905, the daughter of a Hofmeister of the Higher Court, a secret adviser and senator.
 His wife's family was of Hungarian descent.
 They had a son Oleh (1914–1942) and a daughter Yelyzaveta (1906-?).

-Hrekov had two sisters Anna and Yulia as well as three brothers: Kostiantyn who became attorney, Hryhoriy - a military officer, and Mykola who was an engineer and railway specialist.
+Hrekov had two sisters, Anna and Yulia, as well as three brothers: Kostiantyn who became an attorney, Hryhoriy who was a military officer, and Mykola who was an engineer and railway specialist.